 There are several things to note regarding functions.

 - The inputs to a function are called parameters.
-Not all function have parameters, and some functions have more than one.
+Not all function has parameters, and some functions have more than one.

 - Parameters are enclosed in parenthesis.

-- Function are reserved words.
+- Functions are reserved words.
 I would avoid using them as column or table names.
 If you do, then expect to qualify your names with brackets .